Alert and Monitoring with Grafana

 1. Alert & Monitoring tools

-When you place an order at Trendyol, we designate it a cargo company such as Aras Kargo, Yurtiçi Kargo for it.
+When you place an order at Trendyol, we designate a cargo company such as Aras Kargo, Yurtiçi Kargo for it.
 Thereon, we inform their services about your order.
-Until your order is delivered to you, you can track your order, whether it’s shipped or arrived to the cargo office.
+Until your order is delivered to you, you can track your order: whether it’s shipped or arrived at the cargo office.

 For this and other similar needs, we use Kibana, Prometheus, New Relic, PRTG, and Grafana.
 Each one serves a different purpose in our team.
 We’ll briefly discuss what these tools are, what are their pros and cons, and our use cases.

 Kibana is a great UI tool for Elasticsearch.
-Elasticsearch is an excellent database if your main use case is searching for data.
+Elasticsearch is an excellent database if your primary use case is searching for data.

 - Kibana is the best monitoring tool for Elasticsearch.
-Yet it is just Elasticsearch oriented.
-So you can’t integrate it with other data sources such as MSSQL, Couchbase and RabbitMQ as you do with Grafana.
+However, it is just Elasticsearch oriented.
+So, you can’t integrate it with other data sources such as MSSQL, Couchbase, and RabbitMQ as you do with Grafana.

 How we use